Propane bomb

 A propane bomb is a type of improvised explosive device which uses commercially available bottled gas cylinders, a kind of BLEVE.
 The devices have been used in terror attacks and school bombing plots.

-A notable incident in which a propane bomb was used was during the Columbine High School massacre in which the two assailants Eric Harris and Dylan Klebold intended to kill students in the school cafeteria by using propane tanks fitted with timing devices.
-The bombs failed to detonate.

 Description

 Often propane bombs are crudely made, involving wiring a device into the propane tank(s) set to a timer or remote detonation.
 The expanding gas of the ignited propane bursts the shell of the tank and causes the explosion, similar to the fundamentals of a pressure cooker bomb or a pipe bomb.

 History

 1980–1999

 The 1983 Beirut barracks bombings killed 305 U.S. and French peacekeepers during the Lebanese Civil War with two truck bombs.
 The explosive mechanism was a gas-enhanced device consisting of compressed butane in canisters employed with Pentaerythritol tetranitrate to create a fuel-air explosive.
 The bomb was carried on a layer of concrete covered with a slab of marble to direct the blast upward.
 Despite the lack of sophistication and wide availability of its component parts, a gas-enhanced device can be a lethal weapon.
 These devices were similar to fuel-air or thermobaric weapons, explaining the large blast and damage.

 In 1994, Hamas claimed responsibility for a car in Israel packed with nails and propane gas that exploded, killing the driver and seven people at a bus stop.

 During the Columbine High School massacre, Harris and Klebold planted two 20 lbs propane bombs in the school cafeteria.
 The plan was to kill as many students as possible in the explosions and to shoot down survivors when they attempt to flee.
 Both bombs failed to detonate, so the two students opened fire anyway, killing 12 students and 1 teacher, and injuring 21 others before both committing suicide.
 Another 20 lbs propane bomb was found south of the school, presumably as a diversionary device for the police.
 Other propane tanks were found in their cars, for use as car bombs.